nullenc0de/gofuzz/README.md

-# JSluice and Nuclei Integration Script
+# gofuzz.py

-This script is a powerful tool that recursively processes JavaScript files to extract URLs and secrets using both the JSluice command-line utility and Nuclei.
+gofuzz.py is a powerful tool that recursively processes JavaScript files to extract URLs and secrets using both the JSluice command-line utility and Nuclei.
 It starts with an initial URL, processes all JavaScript files it encounters, and outputs a comprehensive list of unique URLs and any secrets found, sorted by severity.

 ## Features